jxucoder/awesome-agentic-machine-learning/README.md

 # Awesome Agentic ML [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of awesome agentic machine learning projects, frameworks, and resources.

 Agentic ML refers to autonomous AI systems that can plan, execute, and iterate on machine learning workflows with minimal human intervention—from data preprocessing to model training, evaluation, and deployment.

 🤖 *This resource list is maintained with the help of [Claude Opus 4.5](https://www.anthropic.com/claude).*